How to Get a Narcissist to Forgive You: 10 Ways

 Are you looking for how to get an apology from a narcissist?
 You may not find that immediately.

-If you are trying to figure out how to get a narcissist to forgive you, one thing you must do is never to expect them to see the reason immediately.
+If you are trying to figure out how to get a narcissist to forgive you, one thing you must do is never expect them to see the reason immediately.
 If a narcissist would end up forgiving, they want to do it on their terms.

 They may do so after a while.
 So, let them cool off.